 Our story

 Rooted in Kakuma.
-Grounded in partnership.
+Locally led.

 The Turkana people of northwest Kenya are among the poorest in Africa.
 Severe, long-term droughts, limited access to clean water, medical services and education leave thousands of children exposed — malnourished, at risk of disease, and often living on the streets.